 This is important to consider because the last bin created may be partially empty, which can give the misleading impression that there is a dip in the value or count during that time, when really the data collection began or ended during the span of that bin.
 To avoid bin bias, check the Trim incomplete interval option.
 This will remove the partially filled bin from the visualization:

-Additional Fields can be chosen to create a chart with multiple series.
-For example, in a dataset of crime incidents, a date field is binned into 2 week intervals with a SUM Aggregation method and two Fields selected, PropertyLoss and TotalDamage.
-The resulting chart will display two lines, one representing the sum of PropertyLoss and the other the sum of TotalDamage for every 2 week interval.
+When multiple Numeric fields are added, one line is drawn to visualize the change for each numeric field.
+For example, in a dataset of crime incidents, a date field is binned into two-week intervals with a Sum Aggregation method and two Numeric fields, PropertyLoss and TotalDamage.
+The resulting chart will display two lines, one representing the sum of PropertyLoss and the other the sum of TotalDamage for every two-week interval.

-A category field can also be used to make a line chart with multiple series.
-For example, in a dataset of crime incidents, a date field is binned into 2 week intervals with a COUNT Aggregation method and a CrimeType Split by field.
-The Series table will populate with each unique CrimeType (Theft, Vandalism, Arson) and the resulting chart will display three lines, each representing the total number of crimes of that type that took place during those 2 weeks.
+A category field can also be used to split a line chart into multiple series.
+For example, in a dataset of crime incidents, a date field is binned into two-week intervals with a Count Aggregation method and a CrimeType Split by field.
+The Series table will populate with each unique CrimeType (Theft, Vandalism, Arson), and the resulting chart will display three lines, each representing the total number of crimes of that type that took place during those two weeks.

 Category fields with many unique values are not appropriate for splitting a field into multiple series.